 Parisella has diverse experience inside and outside of government, In addition to his public work with Salem and Beverly, he was a reporter for the Salem Evening News covering city, town and county government.
 He served as a Congressional Press Secretary and Legislative Assistant on Capitol Hill, providing constituent services to the residents of the 6th Congressional District, which includes Beverly.

 Jerry also knows a bit about multi-tasking.
 A veteran of the Army Reserves since 1994, and currently a LT COL serving as a Judge Advocate (lawyer) with the 3rd Legal Operations Detachment, he studied for the bar exam while preparing for deployment to Bosnia.

 He trained all day in the field and, with the help of his Army buddies, studied legal topics at night in the barracks.
 Jerry received a three-day pass, flew home and took the bar exam and the next day was on a plane headed for his deployment.
 Despite balancing his legal studies with training on how to avoid land mines and snipers, Jerry passed the bar exam on his first try.

 Jerry’s duties in the Army included an active duty tour in Iraq serving as a prosecutor and legal advisor to a medical brigade, handling court martial appeals for the Army’s Legal Services Agency and providing legal assistance to soldiers and their families at Walter Reed Army Medical Center in Washington, DC.

 Jerry has extensive volunteer experience in the City, having served on the Kiwanis Club of Beverly Board of Directors, as a trustee at the Children’s Center For Communication/Beverly School for the Deaf and on the YMCA-City of Beverly Youth Collaboration Board.
 He also served on the Beverly Board of Health.

-Jerry is a graduate of Beverly High School, Emerson College and New England School of Law.
+Jerry is a graduate of Beverly High School, North Shore Community College, Emerson College and New England School of Law.